Sayan-001/ClumsyGrad/README.md

 ## Installation

-You can install ClumsyGrad using pip:
+You can install the library using pip:

 ```shell
 pip install clumsygrad